gdbroman/broman.blog/about.md

 ## What's your day job?
 I'm an indiehacker, which means I code stuff on the internet.

-I'm also as an engineering student in my spare time, currently based in cold Stockholm.
+I'm also an engineering student in my spare time, currently based in cold Stockholm.

 Here's me being a bit more professional: [Portfolio](https://gustafbroman.github.io){:target="_blank"}.